 Children often demonstrate non-adult-like interpretation behaviors that may appear to reflect immature grammatical knowledge, but some of these findings may be caused by properties of the developing parser, such as immature sentence revision mechanisms.
-A relevant case study is reported by Leddon and Lidz (2006), who used a Truth Value Judgment Task (Crain & Thornton, 1998) to investigate whether 4-year-old children can entertain all the grammatically permissible interpretations in sentences like (4).

-a.
-Miss Cruella1 knew which painting of herself1/2 Janie2 put up \\\\\. b.
-Mr. Monkey1 figured out how proud of himself\1/2 Andy2 was \\\\\.
+A relevant case study is reported by Leddon and Lidz (2006), who used a Truth Value Judgment Task b.
+Mr. Monkey1 figured out how proud of himself ${1/2}$ Andy2 was .
 In both the argument-fronting condition (4a) and the predicate-fronting condition (4b), the fronted complex wh-phrases contain a reflexive, which can be bound by the embedded clause subject (i.e., Janie in (4a), Andy in (4b)), as if the reflexive inside the wh-phrase was still in the original gap position (Barss, 1986; Fox & Nissenbaum, 2004; Huang, 1993; Heycock, 1995; Takano, 1995).
-In addition to this reconstruction interpretation, another interpretive possibility arises when the fronted wh-phrase is the internal argument of the embedded clause predicate as in (4a): the reflexive herself can be bound by the subject of the main clause Miss Cruella.
-This surface interpretation, however, becomes unavailable when the fronted wh-phrase consists of the predicate of the embedded clause (4b), as the reflexive cannot be bound by the main clause subject Mr. Monkey.
-In sum, both the surface and reconstruction interpretations are available when a wh-argument is fronted (4a), but when a wh-predicate is fronted (4b), the surface interpretation is grammatically blocked and only the reconstruction interpretation is available.
-(For a review of relevant phenomena and analyses, see Sportiche, 2006).
+In addition to this reconstruction interpretation, another interpretive possibility arises when the fronted wh-phrase is the internal argument of the embedded clause predicate as in (4a): the reflexive herself can be bound by the subject of the main clause Miss Cruella, due to the structural proximity of the fronted wh-phrase (which painting of herself) and the main clause subject.
+This surface interpretation, however, becomes unavailable when the fronted wh-phrase consists of the predicate of the embedded clause (4b).
+One explanation of this phenomenon is that the fronted wh-predicate (how proud of himself) encodes information about its subject (e.g., Andy), which in turn blocks the association of the reflexive and the main clause subject (Huang, 1993).
+In sum, both the surface and reconstruction interpretations are available when a whargument is fronted (4a), but when a wh-predicate is fronted (4b), the surface interpretation is grammatically blocked and only the reconstruction interpretation is available (for a review of relevant phenomena and analyses, see Sportiche, 2006).